matryx/nanome-docs/docs/deeplinking.md

 Each URL contains a JSON stringified, base64 encoded JSON object and is appended to the "nanome" web data/type.

 An example URL looks like:

- nanome://eyJjb21tYW5kcyI6W3siam9pbiI6InRoaXMgaXMgbXkgcm9vbSJ9XX0=
+ nanome:///eyJjb21tYW5kcyI6W3siam9pbiI6InRoaXMgaXMgbXkgcm9vbSJ9XX0=

-Entering this url in the browser would automatically launch Nanome from the Windows Registry (PC Setup Installer) or the in-VR web browser would automatically handle the commands.
+Entering this URL in the browser would automatically launch Nanome from the Windows Registry (PC Setup Installer) or the in-VR web browser would automatically handle the commands.

+Note: the 3rd forward-slash (`/`) in the URL is intentional and important.

 To create the URL, first create the commands JSON.
 This one is to load the Protein MMCIF file of PDB: 6LU7 (Covid19 Main Protease)